GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 The first part generates embeddings originating from withing the AST.
 These embeddings serve as input for the second step where the actual anomaly detection happens.
+This can be seen as moving from the raw data feature space (the spectrogram) to the AST embedding feature space.

 #### Finetuned AST model generation

 Instead of using the vanilla, pretrained model of AST, the model generation part trains the AST on the DCASE data.
-To do this the training procedure uses outlier detection, i.e. the model trains to classify the machine indices within each machine type available in the dataset.
+To do this, the training procedure trains to classify the machine indices within each machine type available in the dataset.
-Thus, the number of output classes of the AST is changed accordingly.
+This way, the AST will be finetuned to classify differences between sections and so will be a lot more data specific as compared to the vanilla AST model that is trained for classification on AudioSet.
-This way, the AST layers are finetuned to the dataset of the task at hand and provide more useful embeddings.
+In other words, the AST layers are finetuned to the dataset of the task at hand and provide more useful embeddings.
-The AST_model_generation contains the source code for this finetuning step.
+The AST_model_generation directory contains the source code for this finetuning step.

 #### Data conversion